theapprenticewizard/design-patterns/README.md

 # Design Patterns
-A set of GoF design patterns implemented to solve near real-life problems.
+A set of GoF design patterns implemented to solve near real-life problems using **modern** approcaches.